eficode-academy/oidc-oauth2-katas/session-storage.md

 from `keys *`).

 <details>
-<summary>:bulb: The session storage is currently deployed without any persistence, i.e. no data is save to persistent storage.
+<summary>:question: The session storage is currently deployed without any persistence, i.e. no data is save to persistent storage.
 What will happen if the Redis POD is restarted?</summary>

-If the session storage is restarted, a lookup for an existing session will fail, and the application should handle this as a normal 'session not valid' situation and redirect to the login endpoint.
+> If the session storage is restarted, a lookup for an existing session will fail, and the application should handle this as a normal 'session not valid' situation and redirect to the login endpoint.
+>

-You may try it out by deleting the session-store POD!
+> You may try it out by deleting the session-store POD!

 </details>

 <details>
-<summary>:bulb: The session storage 'keys' command is also available to the clients.
+<summary>:question: The session storage 'keys' command is also available to the clients.
 Is that a problem?</summary>

-For security reasons, session data lookup should be one-way, i.e. the session-ID should be sufficiently difficult to guess/predict, such that the client cannot access all the session data (which includes all users' tokens).
+> For security reasons, session data lookup should be one-way, i.e. the session-ID should be sufficiently difficult to guess/predict, such that the client cannot access all the session data (which includes all users' tokens).
+>

-In the example provided, there is also no authentication between the client and the session storage.
+> In the example provided, there is also no authentication between the client and the session storage.
 A production solution should have this.

 </details>